astronomer/docs/learn/airflow-databricks.md

     matplotlib==3.7.1
     ```

-3. Define the following environment variables in the `.env` file in order to be able to serialize Astro Python SDK and Astro Databricks provider objects:
+3. Define the following environment variable in your `.env` file.
+This allows you to serialize Astro Python SDK and Astro Databricks provider objects.

     ```text
     AIRFLOW__CORE__ALLOWED_DESERIALIZATION_CLASSES = airflow\.* astro\.* astro_databricks\.*